 Commercial Companies Law Supporting Accounting and Bookkeeping

-Keeping accurate accounting and bookkeeping for Corporate Tax in UAE in line with the rules in the UAE is essential for any business.
+Keeping accurate corporate tax accounting in line with the rules in the UAE is essential for any business.
 If this principle is enforced, firms can stabilize cash flows, prevent bankruptcy, and it enable long-term profitable financial plans and projections.
 In order to ensure that the company is keeping its books in line with the requirements of the statutory regulations, the partners or shareholders should have access to the essential data.

 Business registers of books of account must be retained at the company's headquarters in the UAE for a minimum of five years following the end of the fiscal year.
 Companies uses electronic storage for records and documents in adherence to restrictions set by authoritative bodies.
 To ensure that shareholders always have a complete and accurate picture of a company's financial health, annual and quarterly reports must be prepared in conformity with International Accounting Standards and Practices.